-Are you interested in building a Colorado Springs rental portfolio, but not sure where to start?
+Are you interested in building your rental portfolio by investing in Colorado Springs real estate?
+Not sure where to start?
 Then… Start here!

 Quick Start Guide for Colorado Real Estate Investors

-This quick start guide highlights the educational content to start with and lays the foundation for putting together a long term strategy for Colorado real estate investors.
+This quick start guide highlights the educational content to start with and lays the foundation for putting together a long term strategy for Colorado Springs real estate investing.
 If you have questions or want to start buying Colorado Springs rental properties, please set up an investment consultation with us.

 - Listen to the podcast “#22: 2021 Colorado Springs Real Estate Investing Guide” on the Colorado Springs Real Estate Investing Podcast

 - Watch the YouTube video (at the bottom.)

 - Read the blog post.
 Note, the blog is an executive summary.
 Get the in-depth breakdown from the podcast or video.

 Colorado Springs has a strong economy that allows for ample real estate investment opportunities.
 The city is home to several military bases (Peterson, Schriever, Ft Carson with limited on base housing), Air Force Academy, plus the current home of Space Force.
 This presents an opportunity to provide rental housing to military members, as most do not wish to buy when they know they will only live here for a couple of years.

 Over the past several years, a lot of commercial companies have come to Colorado Springs as well, specifically in the tech industry.
 Tourism is also a large sector of the city’s economy.
 Pike’s Peak, Garden of the Gods, and numerous parks and trails all over the city draw people from all over to tour.
 Not only does this serve as a sector of the economy by providing as a source of revenue to the city and its businesses, but it also draws people to want to live here.